Long Day's Journey into Night

-Long Day's Journey into Night is a play in four acts written by American playwright Eugene O'Neill in 1939–41, first published posthumously in 1956.
-The play is widely considered to be his magnum opus and one of the finest American plays of the 20th century.
+Long Day's Journey into Night is a play in four acts written by American playwright Eugene O'Neill in 1939–1941 and first published posthumously in 1956.
+It is widely regarded as his magnum opus and one of the great American plays of the 20th century.
 It premiered in Sweden in February 1956 and then opened on Broadway in November 1956, winning the Tony Award for Best Play.
+O'Neill received the 1957 Pulitzer Prize for Drama posthumously for Long Day's Journey into Night.
+The work is openly autobiographical in nature.
+The "long day" in the title refers to the setting of the play, which takes place during one day.

-O'Neill posthumously received the 1957 Pulitzer Prize for Drama for Long Day's Journey into Night.
-The work concerns the Tyrone family, consisting of parents James and Mary and their sons Edmund and Jamie.
-The "Long Day" refers to the setting of the play, which takes place during one day.
-The play is autobiographical.
+It has been called the finest work of American theater, by critic Pauline Kael.

-O’Neill wrote A Moon for the Misbegotten (1952) as a sequel, charting the subsequent life of Jamie Tyrone.
+A Moon for the Misbegotten is a sequel to the play.

 Summary

-The play takes place on a single day in August 1912, from around 8:30 a.m. to midnight.
-The setting is the seaside Connecticut home of the Tyrones, Monte Cristo Cottage.
-The four main characters are the semi-autobiographical representations of O'Neill himself, his older brother, and their parents.
+The play takes place on a single day in August 1912.
+The setting is Monte Cristo Cottage, the seaside home of the Tyrones in Connecticut.
+The four main characters are the semi-autobiographical representations of O'Neill, his older brother, and their parents, including his father actor James O'Neill.

-The play portrays a family struggling to grapple with the realities and consequences of the failings of other family members in relation to their own.
-The parents and two sons express accusations of blame, resentment, bitterness and jealousy as proxy for what ends up being self-defeating attempts at affection, encouragement, tenderness, and compassion, in spite of disillusionment with their lives.
-The family's enduring emotional and psychic stress is fueled by their depth of self-understanding and self-analysis, combined with a frank honesty, and an ability to boldly express themselves articulately.
-The story deals with the mother's psychosis due to an addiction to morphine, the father's miserliness and sense of deep regret, the older brother's licentiousness, and younger brother's bleak optimism through illness.
+The play portrays a family struggling to grapple with the realities and consequences of each member's failings.
+The parents and two sons blame and resent each other for various reasons; bitterness and jealousy serve as proxies for ultimately failed attempts at tenderness and compassion.
+The family's enduring emotional and psychological stress is fueled by their shared self-analysis, combined with articulate honesty.
+The story deals with addiction, unfulfilled dreams, moral flaws, and the struggle of family relationships.